NikKowPHP/social-brain/chapters/chapter-16.md

 Maria felt the internal conflict immediately.
 Her old **Architect** brain wanted to state the logical fact: "No, we don't have time."
 But she could feel her developing **Connector** awareness screaming that a blunt 'no' to a senior leader would be a political disaster.
 She knew she couldn't revert to her old habits.
 She took a silent **Conductor's Breath**, anchored herself, and chose the protocol she just learned.

+*A note for the conductor: Notice how Maria's ability to use a specialized protocol (Boundaries) is built on the foundation of a Core Trio skill (The Breath).
+Regulation enables execution.*

 She started with Step 1: **Validate**.
 "Thank you so much for seeing the potential here," she began.
 "That dashboard sounds like a fantastic tool, and it's exactly the kind of value we hoped Phoenix would unlock."

 Then, she delivered the boundary with Step 2: **State**.
 "Unfortunately, given our current, locked-down timeline for the main launch, the team simply doesn't have the capacity to build it to the quality it deserves right now."